Allowing the use of “meaty” names on plant-based foods supports farmers, sustainable livelihoods and environmental resilience

 Plant-based sector needs support

 EU farmers can be supported by creating higher-value markets for pulses, soy, wheat, fungi, nuts, and vegetables, many of which are already grown in Europe.
-Legumes also support better soil health and reduce fertiliser needs, lowering production costs.
+Legumes also support better soil health and reduce fertilizer needs, lowering production costs.

 “On top of this, it should be stressed that consumers really are not confused by the use of meaty names to describe plant-based foods and surveys have confirmed this,” de Boo added.